How to store, prep and cook beans

-Need some cooking inspiration for your flat beans?
-Well, with restaurants still temporarily closed, why not try your hand at cooking a Thai-inspired dish?
-Perfect for your indoor date-nights or a light Springtime lunch.
-Once again, we have our wonderful guest chef & ODDBOX blogger Storm (@whatstormeats) to guide you through not just how to store, prep and cook these green beans, but also guide us through how to make a mouth-wateringly fresh and delicious recipe with them!
+Need some cooking inspiration for your beans?
+Why not try your hand at cooking a Thai-inspired dish?
+Perfect for a light Springtime lunch.
+We have our wonderful guest chef Storm (@whatstormeats) to guide you through.

 PREPARE THEM BY…

-Topping and tailing them and cut into bite size pieces.
+If you have fine beans, top and tail them and cut into bite size pieces.
 You don’t need to destring them; they should be firm and green.